refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/0-intro.md

 ## What is auth provider?

-Auth provider is an object which contains methods to handle authentication and authorization in your app.
+Auth provider is an object which contains methods to handle authentication and access control in your app.
 It provides a way to authenticate users and authorize them to access resources. **refine** consumes these methods via auth hooks.

 Auth provider's methods expect to return a Promise.
 So, you can use async methods to create auth provider.
 Therefore, to create auth provider from scratch, you can use any third-party authentication service like Auth0, Okta, etc. or your own custom methods.
 We'll see how to create auth provider in the next sections.